Zhufan

-Zhufan (loca zhuf, or Jufl, local accent: zhuf or Juf), also called West Zhufan or Xizhufan (西朱范村), is an administrative village governed by Shilianghe Town (石梁河镇) of Donghai County, in the north of Jiangsu Province, China.
+Zhufan (loca zhuf, or Jufl), also called West Zhufan or Xizhufan (西朱范村), is an administrative village governed by Shilianghe Town of Donghai County, in the north of Jiangsu Province, China.

 The village lies in the west of Ganyu District of Lianyungang, and borders Shandong Province to the northwest.
 Tangzi River is in the east, and Zhufan River is in the southwest.

 Until the 1980s, Zhufan was located on the Tangzi River's western bank, earning it the nickname "Hexi" (River West) among the locals.
 Due to flood damage in the 1980s, a new village was built to the northeast of the old village, and the village is now located on the Tangzi River's eastern bank.
 It now includes Wang Zhufan, Wang Banlu, and Yuan Banlu.